Important Educational Disclaimer

 Best Choice: Roth IRA

-Why: Despite being post-retirement age, the 12% tax bracket makes current tax cost minimal.
-Roth assets avoid RMDs, create tax-free inheritance for children, and don’t affect Medicare premiums.
-With $8,000 annual contributions over 10-15 years, he can convert $80,000-$120,000 into permanently tax-free assets providing flexibility and estate planning benefits worth far more than the modest current tax cost.
+Why: Even at post-retirement age, the 12% bracket keeps the current tax cost low.
+Roth assets avoid RMDs, generate tax-free inheritance for the children, and don’t push up Medicare premiums.
+At $8,600 a year over the next 10 to 15 years, he can move $86,000 to $129,000 into permanently tax-free assets, with flexibility and estate-planning benefits that comfortably outweigh the small upfront tax bill.

 Income: $95,000 | Tax Bracket: 22%

-Why: Young enough for 40+ years of tax-free compounding, earning enough to maximize contributions, in a relatively modest bracket that will certainly increase over a high-paying tech career.
-Contributing $7,000 annually from age 25 to 65 creates approximately $1,860,000 in tax-free Roth assets at 8% returns.
-The difference between tax-free Roth withdrawals and Traditional distributions taxed at even 24% amounts to $446,000 in saved taxes—enough to fund years of living expenses.
+Why: She’s young enough for 40+ years of tax-free compounding, earns enough to max her contribution every year, and sits in a relatively modest bracket that will almost certainly rise over a high-paying tech career.
+Contributing $7,500 a year from age 25 to 65 builds roughly $1,993,000 in tax-free Roth assets at 8% returns.
+The gap between tax-free Roth withdrawals and Traditional distributions taxed at even 24% comes out to about $478,000 in tax saved over her retirement, enough to fund several years of living expenses on its own.

 8 Common Costly Mistakes to Avoid

-Small IRA mistakes compound into five- and six-figure losses.
-Here are the most expensive errors and how to avoid them:
+Small IRA mistakes compound into five- and six-figure losses over a working life.
+The eight below are the ones that cost real money, and how to dodge each one:

 1. Waiting Until the April Deadline to Contribute

-Contributing $7,000 on January 2 versus April 15 provides 15.5 additional months of tax-advantaged growth.
-Over 30 years, that timing difference compounds to approximately $7,000-$9,000 in lost returns.
-Solution: Set up automatic monthly contributions of $583 ($7,000 ÷ 12) to eliminate this behavioral mistake and smooth market timing risk.
+Contributing $7,500 on January 2 versus April 15 buys you 15.5 extra months of tax-advantaged growth.
+Over 30 years that timing gap compounds to roughly $7,500-$10,000 in lost returns on a single year’s contribution.
+Solution: set up automatic monthly contributions of $625 ($7,500 ÷ 12).
+It removes the behavioural problem and quietly dollar-cost-averages you into the market.

 2. Choosing Roth When Traditional Makes More Sense

-Conventional wisdom says “Roth is always better,” but a high-earning professional in the 32% bracket who expects to be in the 12%-22% bracket in retirement sacrifices substantial immediate tax benefits for a tax-free benefit worth less.
-Solution: Run the numbers for YOUR specific situation using the calculator above.
+“Roth is always better” is the standard advice, but it isn’t universal.
+A high earner in the 32% bracket who genuinely expects to land in the 12%-22% bracket in retirement is giving up a real, current-year deduction in exchange for a future tax break that’s worth less per dollar.
+Solution: run the numbers for your specific situation using the calculator above.

 3. Making Nondeductible Traditional IRA Contributions Long-Term

-This creates the worst possible outcome: contributions that don’t reduce current taxes, yet grow into earnings taxed as ordinary income at withdrawal, plus mandatory RMDs.
-Solution: High earners above deductibility limits should either use the backdoor Roth conversion immediately or skip Traditional IRAs entirely.
+This combines the bad parts of both account types: contributions that don’t reduce your current tax bill, yet earnings still get taxed as ordinary income at withdrawal, and you’re stuck with RMDs on top.
+Solution: if you’re above the deductibility limits, either convert immediately via the backdoor Roth or skip the Traditional IRA entirely.

 4. Ignoring the Pro-Rata Rule in Backdoor Roth Conversions

-Making a $7,000 nondeductible contribution when you have $200,000 in pre-tax Traditional IRA balances triggers taxes on 96.6% of the conversion—defeating the strategy’s purpose.
-Solution: Clear out pre-tax balances through reverse rollover to 401(k) before attempting backdoor Roth.
+Making a $7,500 nondeductible contribution when you have $200,000 in pre-tax Traditional IRA balances triggers tax on 96.4% of the conversion.
+That defeats the entire point of the strategy.
+Solution: roll the pre-tax balances out to your current employer’s 401(k) before attempting the backdoor Roth.

 5. Exceeding Roth Income Limits Without Knowing

-Income fluctuations from bonuses, stock compensation, or capital gains can unexpectedly push you over the threshold, triggering 6% excise tax on excess contributions for every year they remain.
-Solution: Monitor income throughout the year; if you exceed limits, withdraw excess contributions plus earnings before the tax filing deadline.
+Year-end bonuses, vesting equity, or surprise capital gains can quietly push you over the Roth phase-out threshold, and any excess contributions then attract a 6% excise tax for every year they sit there.
+Solution: watch your projected MAGI through the year, and if you cross the line, withdraw the excess contribution plus its earnings before the tax filing deadline.

 6. Missing Required Minimum Distributions

-Failing to take your RMD costs 25% of the amount that should have been withdrawn.
-If your RMD is $40,000 and you take nothing, the IRS penalty is $10,000—plus you still owe the $40,000 withdrawal and income taxes on it.
-Solution: Set calendar reminders (April 1 following the year you turn 73 for first RMD, then December 31 annually).
-Most custodians offer automatic RMD distribution services.
+Skipping an RMD costs you 25% of the amount you should have taken out.
+If your RMD is $40,000 and you take nothing, the IRS penalty is $10,000, and you still owe the original $40,000 distribution plus income tax on it.
+Solution: set calendar reminders (April 1 of the year after you turn 73 for the first RMD, then December 31 each year after).
+Most custodians will automate the distribution for you, which is the simplest fix.

 7. Not Updating Beneficiary Designations

-Beneficiary forms override wills—retirement assets can pass to ex-spouses, deceased individuals, or estates that force higher taxes.
-Solution: Review and update beneficiaries annually and after every major life event (marriage, divorce, birth, death).
-Name contingent beneficiaries for every primary beneficiary.
+Your beneficiary forms override your will.
+Retirement assets can quietly pass to ex-spouses, dead relatives, or your estate (which then forces unnecessary taxes).
+Solution: review and update beneficiaries every year and after any major life event (marriage, divorce, birth, death).
+Always name a contingent beneficiary behind every primary one.

 8. Cashing Out Instead of Rolling Over When Changing Jobs